KanojiaDeepak/GA4-with-Dataform/README.md

     * `avg_items_per_purchase`
 * **File:** `definitions/gold/top_traffic_source_medium.sqlx`

+* Note that `traffic_source_medium` may contain values like `(none)` and `<Other>`, which represent untagged or categorized traffic respectively. **Currently, these values are passed through as-is, but they can be transformed (e.g., mapped to 'Direct' or 'Uncategorized') for cleaner reporting or specific business definitions.**

 ---

 ## Persistence

 All Silver and Gold layer outputs are created as **BigQuery tables**.
 This ensures data persists after each run, making it ready for queries and dashboards.
 The `type: "table"` configuration is ideal for our regular workflow, refreshing the data each time.

+**Suggestions for large-scale data:**
+If the source data is expected to grow significantly and become very large, consider these optimizations:

+* **Incremental Tables (`type: "incremental"`):** For tables where you only need to process new data (e.g., daily events), switching to `type: "incremental"` can drastically reduce processing time and cost by only appending new records instead of rebuilding the entire table.
+* **Partitioning:** Partition your BigQuery tables (e.g., by `event_date`) to improve query performance and reduce scan costs.
+Queries can then efficiently target specific date ranges.
+* **Clustering:** Apply clustering on frequently filtered or joined columns (e.g., `traffic_source_medium`, `user_pseudo_id`) to further optimize query execution by co-locating related data.

 ---